yaowenqiang/gsk/README.md

 + resources may be used to set resource restrictions, such as limit on the number of CPUs or memory
 + teminationMessagePath where to send log messages to
 + teminationMessagePolicy how to deal with termination messages, default to "file"
-+ terminationMessagePolicy how to deal with termination messages, deault to "file" handled by kubenete DSN and not local developer
++ terminationMessagePolicy how to deal with termination messages, deault to "file" handled by kubernete DSN and not local developer
 + dnsPolicy determines how to deal with DNS messages.
 By default, these will be handled by Kubernetes DNS and not local resolver